me-env/me./README.md

 ## Vision

-me. want to allow you to store your data the way you want.
+me. wants to allow you to store your data the way you want.

 This data that you store allow you to run plugins developped by *me.* and the community.